Inanna: Sumerian version

 Three days and three nights pass, and Ninshubur, following instructions, goes to the temples of Enlil, Nanna, An, and Enki, and pleads with each of them to rescue Inanna.
 The first three deities refuse, saying Inanna's fate is her own fault, but Enki is deeply troubled and agrees to help.
 He creates two sexless figures named gala-tura and the kur-jara from the dirt under the fingernails of two of his fingers.
 He instructs them to appease Ereshkigal and, when she asks them what they want, ask for the corpse of Inanna, which they must sprinkle with the food and water of life.
 When they come before Ereshkigal, she is in agony like a woman giving birth.
 She offers them whatever they want, including life-giving rivers of water and fields of grain, if they can relieve her, but they refuse all of her offers and ask only for Inanna's corpse.
 The gala-tura and the kur-jara sprinkle Inanna's corpse with the food and water of life and revive her.

-Galla demons sent by Ereshkigal follow Inanna out of the underworld, insisting that someone else must be taken to the underworld as Inanna's replacement.
+The Sumerian text connects the myth of Inanna's descent with one variant of the myth concerning the death of Dumuzi: Galla demons sent by Ereshkigal follow Inanna out of the underworld, insisting that someone else must be taken to the underworld as Inanna's replacement.
 They first come upon Ninshubur and attempt to take her, but Inanna stops them, insisting that Ninshubur is her loyal servant and that she had rightfully mourned for her while she was in the underworld.
 They next come upon Shara, Inanna's beautician, who is still in mourning.
 The demons attempt to take him, but Inanna insists that they may not, because he had also mourned for her.
 The third person they come upon is Lulal, who is also in mourning.
 The demons try to take him, but Inanna stops them once again.